Walter Roberts (American football)

-Walter Roberts (born February 15, 1942) is an American former professional football player who was a wide receiver and kick return specialist in the National Football League (NFL) for the Cleveland Browns, New Orleans Saints, and Washington Redskins.
-He lettered in football, baseball and track at Compton High School.
-He played college football for the San Jose State Spartans.
-A fast runner, he was nicknamed "the Flea".
+Walter "The Flea" Roberts (born February 15, 1942) is an American former professional football player who was a wide receiver and kick return specialist in the National Football League (NFL) for the Cleveland Browns, New Orleans Saints, and Washington Redskins.
+As a rookie, he served mostly as a kick returner for the Browns team that captured the 1964 NFL championship, the last time it achieved the feat.